gardenstorm/tweetlens/README.md

+# 🐤 TweetLens: Unveiling Insights from Twitter Data
+### A Micro-Internship Project through The Build Fellowship
 For the summer of 2025, I was a Student Consultant on the TweetLens project through The Build Fellowship.
 This repo contains a copy of my Google Colab notebook with my work and results from the project.